ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/mesh_tutorial.md

 A mesh border router can connect a mesh network to another IP-based network.
 It allows end-to-end IP connectivity between devices in a mesh network and devices in an external IP network.

 Mbed OS provides [an example border router implementation](https://github.com/ARMmbed/nanostack-border-router).
-You can configure the border router to operate on **Wi-SUN**, **Thread** and **6LoWPAN-ND** networks.
+You can configure the border router to operate on **Wi-SUN** and **6LoWPAN-ND** networks.

 In Wi-SUN and 6LoWPAN-ND mesh networks, a border router is a mandatory part of the network because all traffic is routed through the border router.
-In a Thread network, a border router is not mandatory because you can establish a Thread network with only router devices available.
-However, if a Thread mesh application wants to connect to a server in another network, then a border router is mandatory.

 A border router provides an IPv6 prefix for the mesh network.
 The border router can receive this backbone-prefix from: